tempo-sim/TempoUnrealFestDemo/README.md

 On Windows, from the project root, using Git Bash, run:
 - `source <project_root>/TempoEnv/Scripts/activate`
-- Start the python interpreter from the venv we just activated (`python` or `winpyt python`, depending on your environment)
+- Start the python interpreter from the venv we just activated (`python` or `winpty python`, depending on your environment)

 On Linux or Mac, from the project root, run:
 - `source <project_root>/TempoEnv/bin/activate`